SystemsApproach/security/infra.rst

 complete picture of the chains of certificates that have been issued.
-With this information, a router running BGP can determine *in advance* which ASes could originate routing advertisements for which prefixes and use this to configure filtering rules on what advertisements they are willing to accept.
+With this information, a router running BGP can determine *in advance* which ASes could originate routing advertisements for which prefixes and use this to configure filtering rules that specify which advertisements they are willing to accept.
 There is a well-established set of software tools to automate this process for popular operating systems and commercial routing platforms.
+Notably, the routers running BGP do not perform cryptographic operations in real time when processing route advertisements; all the cryptographic operations happen in advance when setting up the filtering rules based on information from the RPKI repository.

 With the RPKI in place it is now possible to perform Route Origin Validation.
 That is, if a given AS claims to be the originator of a